 \paragraph{Models \& Settings.} We employ \textbf{Llama3-8B-Instruct}~\citep{dubey2024llama3} and \textbf{\textsc{Qwen3-8B}}~\citep{yang2025qwen3} as base models.
 All fine-tuning is performed using LoRA.
 We randomly sample 1K instances from each of the domain datasets for augmentation, and select 9K instances from the candidate pool for mixed training.
 Models are mixed training for 3 epochs, and the gradients are randomly projected to 8192-dimensional features.
 The pre-selection stage is implemented using Faiss~\citep{douze2024faiss} library with $M=4N$, and $K = M/4$ for coarse-grained pre-selection.
 To eliminate the effect of the sequence length of each data point, we normalize the gradient in Equation~(\ref{eq:ntk_approx}) with the sequence length.
 For numerical stability, gradient sums are scaled by a factor of $10^{-5}$.
+For the main comparisons, NTK-Selector and all baselines train from scratch on their respective selected datasets, which means they share the same initialization, training procedure, and hyperparameter settings, and differ only in the training data.
 Additional training hyperparameters are detailed in Appendix~\ref{apx:details_training} and \ref{apx:details_evaluation}.